addsplendor/bookbot/README.md

 # bookbot
 #This is a bootcamp project.
-#Bookbot is my first git project!
+#Bookbot is my first git project!curl -sS https://webi.sh/pyenv | sh